Logincode1/project1-proposal/README.md

 // 1) Define any variables used to track the state of the game:
 //    The players choice
 //    The computers choice
-//    The match result - win/lose/tie
+//    The round score
-//    A result message - display who won that round
+//    A result message - display score

 // 2) Define the required constants:
 //